kuri-team/poios-app/README.md

 specifically at higher education students to connect 1-on-1 with tutors.
 With this service, the user needs to register as a student or tutor, then set up their profile appropriately, such as declaring their major and the subjects they’re interested in.
-After logging in, the student user can view the timetable (appointment schedule) of any tutor to see their schedule and book a 1-on-1 “Study Session” with that tutor when they are available.
-The tutor can choose to accept or decline the student’s appointment.
+After logging in, the student user can see the tutor lists and choose an availbe tutor.
-The application provides features including text messaging, voice call, video call, and a whiteboard (optional), to assist the study session.
-After finishing the tutoring session, the student can leave a star rating and constructive feedback for the tutor.
+The application provides features including text messaging, voice call, video call, and screen sharing to assist the study session.

 ### 3. Technologies

 - Front-end stack: ReactJS, PostCSS
-- Back-end stack: NodeJS, MongoDB, Socket.io, ExpressJS
+- Back-end stack: NodeJS, MongoDB Atlas, Socket.io, ExpressJS
 - Hosting: Netlify, AWS

 ### 4. Functional Requirements